 - Racquetball or handball

-Mouth guards can be especially useful for those who wear braces, dentures or partial dentures, or have restorations such crowns or veneers on the front teeth!
+Mouthguards can be especially useful for those who wear braces, dentures or partial dentures, or who have restorations such crowns or veneers on their front teeth.

-Some people habitually grind or clench their teeth during sleep – a condition known as bruxism.
-The excessive forces involved can be very harmful to the teeth, especially over a period of months or even years.
-A night mouth guard worn during sleep will help protect your teeth from damage caused by grinding.
+Some people habitually grind or clench their teeth during sleep—a condition known as bruxism.
+The excessive forces involved can be very harmful to the teeth, especially over a period of months or longer.
+A night mouthguard, also called a nightguard, worn during sleep will help protect your teeth from damage caused by grinding.

 - Wears down the surfaces of the teeth, damaging the enamel